Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-TPC-H.md

 Please note that the results are not suitable for being published as official TPC-H results.
 In particular the refresh streams are missing.

+To see the summary of experiment `1706255897` you can simply call `python tpch.py -e 1706255897 summary`.

+### Detailed Evaluation

 Results are transformed into pandas DataFrames and can be inspected in more detail.
 Detailed evaluations can be done using DBMSBenchmarker
 * [Dashboard](https://dbmsbenchmarker.readthedocs.io/en/latest/Dashboard.html)